foojang/Cryptocurrencies/README.md

-Martha has asked us to used unsupervised machine learning to evaluate crypto currencies to help guide decision at Accountability Accounting
+Martha has asked us to use unsupervised machine learning to evaluate crypto currencies to help guide decision at Accountability Accounting